Chapter 7 Bivariate Graphing

 y=QuantResponseVar), fun.y=mean, geom=”bar”)

-Below is code for boxplots
+Below is code ggplot(data=myData)+

 geom_boxplot(aes(x=CategExplanatoryVar,